 The epidermis is responsible for the look and health of the skin and it holds a large amount of water.
 The younger the body, the more water there is in the skin.
 The capacity of the skin to retain water decreases with age, making the skin more vulnerable to dehydration.

-- Keratin: Keratin is the strongest protein in your skin.
+Keratin is the strongest protein in your skin.
 It also gives hair and nails their strength.

 Dermis: The Middle Layer

-|The dermis contains two types of fibers that lessen in supply with age: elastin, which gives skin its elasticity, and collagen, which provides strength.
+The dermis contains two types of fibers that lessen in supply with age: elastin, which gives skin its elasticity, and collagen, which provides strength.
 The dermis also contains blood and lymph vessels, hair follicles, sweat glands, and the sebaceous glands, which produce oil.
-Nerves in the dermis sense touch and pain.|
+Nerves in the dermis sense touch and pain.

-- Elastin: This protein is found together with collagen and is responsible for giving structure to your skin and organs.
+Elastin is found together with collagen and is responsible for giving structure to your skin and organs.
 As with collagen, elastin is affected by time and the elements.
 Diminished levels of this protein cause your skin to wrinkle and sag.

 Hypodermis: The Fatty Layer

 The subcutaneous tissue, or hypodermis, is mostly made up of fat.
 It lies between the dermis and muscles or bones and contains blood vessels that expand and contract to help keep your body at a constant temperature.
 The hypodermis also protects your vital inner organs.
-Reduction of tissue in this layer is what causes your skin to sag.
+Reduction of tissue in this layer causes your skin to sag.